 When and if there is a breach of the stay, proof of service that all creditors were made aware of the bankruptcy can then be attached to an application seeking damages, which will help prove to the court that the violation was willful.

 An official correspondence from the court includes details about the injunctive effect of the stay and the actions that are prohibited.
 For example, the first paragraph states:

 “While the stay is in effect, creditors cannot sue, garnish wages, assert a deficiency, repossess property, or otherwise try to collect from the debtors.

 Creditors cannot demand repayment from debtors by mail, phone, or otherwise.

 Creditors who violate the stay can be required to pay actual and punitive damages and attorney’s fees.”

 Penalties for Violating the Automatic Stay

-What to Do When You Think a Creditor Has Violated the Automatic Stay
+Remedies When a Creditor Violates the Automatic Stay

-First, keep in mind that the automatic stay generally, but not always, goes into effect when the case is filed.
-If you filed a prior bankruptcy case that was pending in the one year period before the present case, the automatic stay will last only 30 days unless you ask the court to extend it.
-If you've had two cases pending during that year, the stay does not go into effect when the case is filed.
-You have to ask the court to impose it.
+Keep in mind that the automatic stay generally, but not in all cases, is effective as soon as a petition is filed.
+For example, if a prior bankruptcy case has been pending in the one-year period before the present case, the automatic stay will last only 30 days unless the court extends it.
+If there are two cases pending during that year, a stay does not take effect when the case is filed.
+Instead, the court must impose it.